ldct/babbelgames/README.md

 ### node+webpack+babel

 Install node, webpack and babel.
+Then run `npm i` from the top-level (babbelgames) directory.

-When developing run
+When developing, run

 ```
 webpack --watch